twalichiewicz/Backchannel/README.md

 Full detail, including a host-by-host table, in [SECURITY.md](SECURITY.md).

+### When I enable annotations, I see faintly highlighted text that isn't directly quoted

+When you enable annotations, the script generates a heat map of which content in the article the discussions are focusing on.
+So even if a piece of text isn't directly quoted by a comment, it may receive the highlighter effect.
+If it's distracting, you can disable showing annotations when the sidebar is closed by making sure **Show when sidebar closed** is not enabled.

 ### How can I contribute?

 Bug reports and pull requests are welcome.
 Please report anything security-sensitive privately via [SECURITY.md](SECURITY.md).
 Backchannel is a single file with no